ykerblat/Data-Structures-v2/Final Projects/Process Blog/README.md

 ### Data processing & calibration via Dynamo DB

-Thanks to the starter code, I am able to put together a data entry method to insert the adequate and required data points.
+Thanks to the starter code, I am able to put together a data entry method to insert the adequate and required data points into a given table format (see below).
 Once this method was ready to be used and able to contain string, integers and boolean values, I connected to the AWS Dynamo DB to carefully store this information.

 ```
 class MusicDiscovery {